Gor'kov-Hedin-Baym Equations for Quantum Many-Body Systems with Spin-Dependent Interactions: Iterating the Gor'kov-Hedin-Baym Equations

-Completing the second iteration of the Gor'kov-Hedin equations, the vertex $\mathbf{\Lambda}$ is updated with $\frac{ \delta \mathbf{\Sigma}_{\mu\nu} }{ \delta \pmb{\mathcal{G}}_{\alpha\beta}}$ (Eq.~\ref{eq:vertexcorrection}) and inserted into $p_{e}$ where now the two Green's functions are no longer decoupled, and into the self-energy.
-The self-energy terms now include a three-rung particle-hole ladder, a three-rung particle-particle ladder, and the screened second-order exchange graph.
+By iterating beyond the GW approximation the various self-energy diagrams now include three-rung particle-hole ladders, three-rung particle-particle ladders, and the screened second-order exchange graph.
 Figure~\ref{fig:SEVertex} presets the diagrammatic representation of the self-energy including vertex corrects.
-Due to the matrix form the Gor'kov Green's function and the effective interactions, the three-rung ladders describe three scenarios: (i) a particle or hole in the many-body system scatters multiple times off of another particle $G~(\bar{G})$ in the system, (ii) a particle or hole scatters multiple times off of the condensate $F~(\bar{F})$ in the system, and (iii) the condensate interacts multiple times with itself $F~(\bar{F})$.
-Moreover, these interactions are mediated by the exchange of plasmons $(w^{00})$, magnons $(w^{ij})$, and phonons $(ph^{IJ})$, thus the spin structure of the condensate is highly dependent on the existence of the relativistic effects, similar to the GW case.
+Due to the matrix form the Nambu Green's function and the effective interactions, the three-rung ladders describe three scenarios: (i) a particle or hole in the many-body system scatters multiple times off of another particle $G~(\bar{G})$ in the system, (ii) a particle or hole scatters multiple times off of the condensate $F~(\bar{F})$ in the system, and (iii) the condensate interacts multiple times with itself $F~(\bar{F})$.
+Moreover, these interactions are mediated by the exchange of plasmons $(w_{e}^{00})$, magnons $(w_{e}^{ij})$, and phonons $(w_{ph}^{IJ})$, thus the spin structure of the condensate is highly dependent on the existence of the relativistic effects, similar to the GW case.

-If we assume the Green function is diagonal in spin space and the pairing field is zero, the three-rung ladder self-energies capture spin and charge fluctuations as discussed by Doniach and Engelsberg\cite{doniach1966low} and Larkin and Varlamov\cite{larkin2005theory}.
+If we assume the Green's function is diagonal in spin space and the pairing field is zero, the three-rung ladder self-energies capture spin and charge fluctuations as discussed by Doniach and Engelsberg\cite{doniach1966low} and Larkin and Varlamov\cite{larkin2005theory}.
 In the presence of strong spin-orbit coupling, the present formulation naturally generalizes this scenario to permit the propagation of angular momentum $J=L+S$, or in other words, spin-flip processes of the total angular momentum.
 For finite pairing fields, condensates with a angular momentum greater than zero, e.g. $J=1$, $2$, $3$, etc, can also mediate spin-flip processes.